Frequently Asked Questions

 Read more about funding opportunities on the Education Abroad Finances page.

 You have access to the following CU Boulder resources: Parents and Family Page, The Parent and Family Guide, The Essential Guide to Education Abroad, Program-Specific Handbooks, and many other resources on our website.
 You are also welcome to attend your student's required in-person orientation.
 The only thing you can't see without a log-in is your student's application checklist.
 Ask them to share this information with you if necessary.
 Additionally, if your student is going abroad with an education abroad organization, that organization will have resources for parents as well.

 - Can I visit my student abroad?

 It is not recommended to visit your student during his or her program but definitely encouraged afterward.

 Please check with your student's program as in some cases visitors are not allowed at all.

 We also strongly recommend that at least one parent or guardian have a valid passport while your student is abroad.
 (This would be a critical piece if your student has an emergency and you wish to travel to be with him/her in a time of need.)

-- What is a study abroad organization or a program provider?
+- What is an education abroad organization or a program provider?

 - I have some questions that are not answered here.
 Who should I contact?

 We'd love to speak with you!
 You can contact us from 9 am to 5 pm Monday through Friday by calling 303-492-7741 or emailing email@example.com.
-If you are in Boulder you are also welcome to come by during business hours to meet with a study abroad advisor in person.
+If you are in Boulder you are also welcome to come by during business hours to meet with an education abroad advisor in person.